-1. The Course syllabus will state the required laboratory clinical skill(s), the dates for instruction, availability of audiovisual aids, and the scheduled dates for initial taping and for remediation taping, if needed.
+- 1. The course in Canvas will state the required laboratory clinical skill(s), the dates for instruction, availability of audiovisual aids, and the scheduled dates for initial assessment and for reassessment, if needed. - 2.
+The lab coordinator will emphasize in class the importance of the laboratory clinical skills assessment. - 3.
+The lab coordinator will explain the remediation process of receiving a No Pass grade.